Everybody’s “favorite” time of year is here once again. It’s tax time.

 When you have freelancer income to report from a Form 1099, you probably have deductible expenses too.
 You can import your expenses from apps like Stride, Uber, and Lyft.
 These apps can track your mileage and other expenses so you don’t want to forget.

-As a self-employed person, I keep a running log for all my business-related expenses so I can quickly tally my expenses in January.
+For example, as a self-employed person myself, I keep a running log for all my business-related expenses so I can quickly tally my expenses in January.
 And, tracking expenses in real-time ensures you don’t forget certain expenses.

 - State Cost: $36.99